anthonymartin/Lucy/README.md

 # lucy
-a frontend javascript framework
+a javascript framework designed by Anthony Martin

 # About
-Lucy was written as a response to the Ultidash chrome extensions codebase which had been growing wild with highly coupled spaghetti code.
-The idea was to use this modular and portable framework to rewrite parts of the code base within Lucy's modularized architecture.
+Lucy was created for people who like to craft modular and portable javascript.
+It speeds up development time by providing features for common tasks such as persisted user defined configuration.

 # Features:
 1. Modular
 2. Lightweight
 3. Automatic inclusion of events for each module to handle and listen to events from other modules.
-4. Configuration available to each module using indexeddb
+4. Module's configuration settings saved to indexeddb on runtime
-5. Write configuration in each module as a simple javascript object
+5. Define module's configuration as a simple javascript object
 6. Configuration cascading (set defaults and allow overrides)
 7. Customizable runtime initialization of modules
 8. ES6 / ES2015 support